The Stuart H. Smith Law Clinic & Center for Social Justice

 Top Ranked Nationally

-The Stuart H. Smith Law Clinic and Center for Social Justice is ranked no. 32 among more than 200 ABA-ranked law schools by U.S. News and World Report.
+The Stuart H. Smith Law Clinic and Center for Social Justice is ranked in the top 50 among more than 200 ABA-ranked law schools by U.S. News and World Report.

 PreLaw Magazine ranks Loyola Law in the Top 20 Law Schools for Public Service.

-Through the Law Clinic, law students have the chance to represent real clients in nine different fields of practice.
+Through the Law Clinic, law students have the chance to represent real clients in eight different fields of practice.

 Clinic Faculty Successes